 Whilst yoga can sometimes be a slow form of physical exercise, regular practice combined with a healthy diet, can help keep off the pounds and tone your wobbly bits.

 For women having a toned bum and legs is usually of higher priority than having big arm muscles, unlike men.
 Yoga is low impact and whilst you can certainly gain muscle definition, on the whole, the benefits of yoga for women are more linked to toning.

 Being happy with your body, whatever shape and size you are, is important for confidence too.

 Yoga promotes glowing skin

 Stress is often a key culprit for poor skin, along with an unhealthy diet.

 Yoga directly helps battle stress by it’s calming effects, which can result in clearer, brighter skin as a consequence.

 Practicing yoga as part of a daily routine, enables a focus on your own wellbeing and often eating habits mirror this approach.

 Drinking plenty of water is also great for good skin and sweating will also help with getting rid of toxins, which will also promote a healthier complexion.

-It can really help to understand the benefits of yoga for women and use it as a tool to better navigate the hormonal roller coaster that women face.
+It can really help to understand the benefits of yoga for women.
+You can then use it as a tool to better navigate the hormonal roller coaster that as women we face.